 You may choose to pay up front or pay a deposit and balance.
 Balance payment is due 4 weeks before the event.

 Registration includes all activities and meals.
 Lodging is optional and camping is free.

 Children under 5 attend for free.
 Campers under 18 must be accompanied by a parent or guardian.

 All meals are included.
 You may indicate your dietary restrictions when registering.
 We make every effort to include a range of allergen-free dishes and to inform diners of meal ingredients.

 The Ashokan Center is licensed to serve beer and wine in Esopus Lodge (the main building).
 The bar is generally open from late afternoon to early evening.
 Sorry, by law, guests are prohibited from bringing their own alcoholic beverages into this licensed building.

-LONGHOUSE BUNKS: Rooms hold up to 6 people (25% capacity) and are designated women, men, or mixed gender.
+LONGHOUSE BUNKS: Rooms hold up to 12 people (50% capacity) and are designated women, men, or all gender.
 Place your belongings on a top or bottom bunk after you check in to claim it.
 Pillows are available, please bring your own blankets, sheets, pillowcases, and towels.
 There are a small number of light blankets for those bunkhouse residents who are unable to bring one of their own.
 If you will need us to provide one, please let us know well in advance.